Invicta International Airlines Flight 435: Investigation

 The aircraft was only equipped with a Flight Data Recorder.
 At the time of the accident, the aviation regulations in the United Kingdom didn't require the presence of a Cockpit Voice Recorder in every transport-category aircraft.

 Meteorological agencies reported that snowstorms were present during Flight 435's approach, which would limit visibility.
 As Basel was located in a mountainous area, this limited visibility could be dangerous as the aircraft, like most airliners of its era, was not equipped with a Ground Proximity Warning System (GPWS).

 Based on Air Traffic Control recordings, the Basel Air Controller stated that Flight 435 was not homing to the selected beacon during its last approach, while the crew of the flight stated that they were on the beacon.
 This could indicate a faulty signal or faulty navigational equipment.
 If the fault was in the navigation system, this could explain why the plane went astray from its selected path.
-However, Swiss accident investigators considered it was more likely that the flight crew made a navigational error, and failed to detect it by neglecting to use other radio aids to navigation to monitor their progress.
+However, Swiss accident investigators considered it was more likely that the flight crew made a navigational error and failed to detect it by neglecting to use other radio aids to navigation to monitor their progress.

 Investigation on the Vanguard's ADF revealed that the ADF had poorly soldered joints in its loop servo amplifier in system No 1.
 These poorly soldered joints might have led to intermittent interruptions of the individual electrical connections in the amplifier.
 This fault was not noticed by the crew.
 The investigation could not determine the cause of the fault.

-Both flight crews, Captain Dorman and Captain Terry, held a Captain rating.
+Both of the flight crew, Captain Dorman and Captain Terry, held a Captain rating.
 However, Captain Terry was far senior in experience to Captain Dorman.
 Captain Terry handled the first route segment, from Luton to Bristol, while Captain Dorman handled the Bristol to Basel route.
-Experience has shown that this kind of crew combination has undesirable consequences.
 The pilot in the right seat, Captain Terry, had insufficient co-pilot experience.
 Because he was a senior Captain, he acted and thought as such rather than as a co-pilot.

 The inclement weather conditions, and the fact that the modulation of beacons MN and BN didn't comply with ICAO requirements, caused every crew on every flight approaching Basel at the time to have some difficulties.
 The ADF indication was usable, but it was not reliable enough.
 Because it was not reliable, it was essential to monitor the aircraft's position by additional static-free navigational aids, or by radar from the ground.
 It was clear, accident investigators concluded, that the crew had failed to do so.